Neonn86/Campaign-Effect-Analysis-for-a-Video-Game-Company/README.md

 - For CLV, using the **two-sample t-test**, there is no statistically significant difference between join the campaign or not.

 ### 3. The effect of mode of customer acquisition
-- Using , obtain that acquisition method's indepence to other predictors.
+- Using two-sided t-test and two-sided F-test, we confirm that acquisition method's indepence to other predictors.

 <img width="500" alt="Screen Shot 2022-03-26 at 4 35 42 PM" src="https://user-images.githubusercontent.com/98130185/160260541-4a06a07d-7d51-433a-b7b0-f54a887e9985.png">